 Photo: (From left) IAWRT Philippines Board members 2017-2019: Marvie Matura, Yanni Roxas, Ilang-Ilang Quijano; Treasurer; Ronalyn Olea; Secretary; Sonia M. Capio; Vice President; Lynda Garcia; President; Jola Diones-Mamangun. (pic by Jo Maline Diones-Mamangun)

 In November 2019, IAWRT Philippines supported the International Secretariat to launch its office and physical secretariat in the Philippines.
 Within a three-day program, the chapter also held another safety training and its general membership meeting to elect a new set of officers for 2019 to 2021.

 Lynda Garcia was elected as IAWRT president, Margarita Valle as vice president, Yanni Roxas as secretary, Janess Ann Ellao as treasurer and board members Crimson Labinghisa, Therese San Diego Torres and Deane Bunayog.

-We envision a society where there is genuine freedom of the media and where gender-sensitive and responsible journalism is present.
+We envision a society where there is genuine freedom of the media with gender-sensitive and responsible journalism at its core.

 IAWRT Philippines is committed to uphold and defend media freedom and educate and support women in media to promote responsible and gender-sensitive journalism.

-By the end of 2025, more women in media will be responsible and ethical journalists, defending and upholding media freedom, promoting gender-sensitivity, giving voice to the marginalised, resulting in a well-informed and empowered citizenry.
+By the end of 2025, more women in media will be responsible and ethical journalists, defending and upholding media freedom, promoting gender sensitivity, giving voice to the marginalized, resulting in a well-informed and empowered citizenry.

 Women-led Disaster Risk Reduction Mobile Community Radio Station